NoobRocks/releaseIpa/README.md

 * For GOOGLE_DRIVE_PATH and FTP_SERVER_BUILD_DIRECTORY, the script will create the intermediate folders if they do not exist
 * versionDescription will be placed beside the link in the mail
 * If provisioningProfile is empty, signingIdentity must be specified
+* If you wish to make a bug code clickable, specify the bug code pattern and corresponding URL in bugCodeURLs.
+See [config.json](https://github.com/NoobRocks/releaseIpa/blob/master/config.json#L36) for an example

 ### mailBody.html

 * The body of this file will become the e-mail contents
 * {FRIENDLY_APP_NAME}, {APP_VERSION}, and {DOWNLOAD_LINKS} will be replaced with the friendly app name, version and download links, respectively
+* Prepend the bug code with a '#' to make it clickable.
+The '#' character will disappear in the resulting mail.(e.g. #NRS-123 becomes [NRS-123](http://jira_addr/browse/NRS-123))

 ### What releaseIpa Does